riddhiKakadiya/cloud-project/infrastructure/aws/cloudformation/README.md

 ./csye6225-aws-cf-create-stack.sh MyStack
 ```

-The example code will setup a stack named 'MyStack'
+The example code will setup a stack named 'MyStack'.
+The paramaters required for the script can be configured in 'csye-6225-cf-networking-parameters.json'.

 #### To Terminate a Stack